Holiday Closure Notice: We will be closed November 28 and 29, 2019 for the Thanksgiving Holiday.

 Existing museum collections are critically important resources that present exciting opportunities for revealing new knowledge about the archaeological record and infinite possibilities for teaching.
 Among ASM's most important collections is the large and exquisitely documented assemblage recovered during the 1940s and 1950s, as a result of the archaeological field school at Point of Pines Pueblo, on the San Carlos Apache Indian Reservation.
 It was there that Emil Haury, then ASM director, encountered what is now thought of as the best-documented case of prehistoric migration in the U.S. Southwest.
 Maverick Mountain Series pottery, made locally by immigrants from the Kayenta region of far northeastern Arizona and southeastern Utah, was first described at Point of Pines and helped to tell this migration story.
 Unfortunately, the collections resulting from these important excavations were never fully analyzed nor published.

-For the past five years, ASM Director Dr. Patrick Lyons, with the help of a small team of graduate students and community volunteers, has been systematically re-examining the pottery from this site (more than 800 whole vessels and hundreds of boxes of sherds).
+For the past few years, ASM Director Dr. Patrick Lyons, with the help of a small team of graduate students and community volunteers, has been systematically re-examining the pottery from this site (more than 800 whole vessels and hundreds of boxes of sherds).
 His goals are to:

 - address many interesting questions related to the immigrants at Point of Pines (e.g., How many immigrants arrived at the site during the late 1200s?);